Preface

 Basic Data Series

-We use scatter
+We start with a scatter

 def plot() -> int: